matiasalek/ECIMS/README.md

-# Inventory Managment System for an E-Commerce made on Java
+# Inventory Managment System for an E-Commerce made on Java Spring Boot